Pediatric Hospital Medicine

 Dr. Aarti Patel is a pediatric hospitalist at Rady Children's Hospital-San Diego in the Division of Pediatric Hospital Medicine (PHM) and an Assistant Clinical Professor of Pediatrics at UC San Diego School of Medicine.
-She serves as the Associate PHM Fellowship Director and is actively involved with the education and mentorship of pediatric hospital medicine fellows.
+She serves as the PHM Fellowship Director and is actively involved with the education and mentorship of pediatric hospital medicine fellows.
 While on clinical service, she teaches pediatric and med-peds residents from UC San Diego, rotating pediatric residents from the Navy and family medicine residents from local programs, in addition to UC San Diego medical students.

 She graduated summa cum laude from Temple University with a Bachelor of Arts in Psychology.
 She completed her medical training at Temple University School of Medicine and her pediatric residency at St. Christopher's Hospital for Children.
 She then completed her dual PHM and Master Educator fellowships at Cincinnati Children's Hospital Medical Center, during which she earned a Master's in Medical Education through the University of Cincinnati.